 Hitting poor countries

-A macroeconomic study shows that increasing openness lay behind much of the dramatic decline in the natural rate of unemployment in Singapore .
-Introducing wage bargaining and trade unions into a specific-factors two-sector economy endogenizes the natural rate of unemployment (see Endogeneity or exogeneity?).
+In contrast to the pessimism emerging in the research on the China shock, a macroeconomic study shows that increasing openness lay behind much of the dramatic decline in the natural rate of unemployment in Singapore .
+Introducing wage bargaining and trade unions into a specific-factors two-sector economy endogenizes the natural rate of unemployment.
 Between 1966 and 2000—when the openness ratio (the sum of export and import relative to gross domestic product (GDP)) increased from about two to nearly three—the relative prices of export goods increased, and there was a rapid accumulation of capital in the export sector.
 Both phenomena increased the marginal product (and, hence, the wage) of labor in terms of non-tradable goods and services, and helped to expand overall employment fourfold (as the population doubled).

 The direct effects of the accumulation were larger than those of relative prices, although the latter, a natural consequence of trade liberalization, are arguably the key causal factor behind Singapore's experience.
-Even if entrepreneurs invested first and then sought markets for their goods, as some have maintained, the home market could never have absorbed the quantities, so trade liberalization was the key to selling large quantities without having the price fall.
-The results are robust as to whether either relative prices or accumulation, or both, are exogenous or endogenous.
+Even if entrepreneurs invested first and then sought markets for their goods, as some have maintained, the home market could never have absorbed the increased quantities, so trade liberalization was the key to selling large quantities without having the price fall.

-A recent systematic review and meta-study of the literature suggests that, taken overall, the empirical results on trade policy reforms and aggregate (un)employment suggest little systematic effect .
+Overall, the empirical results on trade policy and aggregate (un)employment suggest little systematic effect .
 But there is a tendency for studies relating openness to employment to find a positive relationship between them.

 A less optimistic scenario has been found for Brazil's trade liberalization of the 1990s .
 The tariff cuts on final goods displaced workers from import-competing sectors, but exporters failed to absorb these workers, even though they expanded their output.
-Thus, lower product tariffs seemed to accelerate worker transitions into unemployment or out of the labor force.
-The same study, however, found that lower tariffs on inputs into manufacturing enhanced employment.
+The employment losses in tradable sectors were partially offset by transitions into non-tradable employment, although not enough to avoid some workers transitioning into unemployment and eventually into informal employment.

-For developing countries it is perfectly plausible that both export- and import-competing sectors expand with trade liberalization: Industrialization draws workers out of low-level subsistence agriculture and into measurable employment in more easily observed and often more formal sectors.
+For developing countries, it is perfectly plausible that both export- and import-competing sectors expand with trade liberalization: industrialization draws workers out of low-level subsistence agriculture and into measurable employment in more easily observed and often more formal sectors.
 At least at first, this transfer is not curtailed by wage increases.
-For countries that have already passed the surplus labor stage of development, by contrast, the predicted reallocation, coupled with fairly stationary aggregate employment, seems more likely.
+For countries that have already passed the surplus labor stage of development, by contrast, the predicted reallocation, coupled with fairly stationary aggregate employment, is more likely.

-The liberalizations varied among themselves in depth, nature, and context, so any expectations of finding an ostensibly single uniform effect should not be too high!
+Of course, liberalizations vary in depth, nature, and context, so expectations of finding an ostensibly single uniform effect should not be too high!
 Did countries with greater labor market flexibility have greater reallocations?
 Apparently not .
 But the active pursuit of policies to encourage intersectoral mobility was effective in achieving greater reallocation.
 Thus, while the failure of the simple theory about trade merely shifting resources between sectors and no more should certainly be noted, it is not clear that the theory's basic insights are flawed.

 Note that the analysis looks at the reduction of protection in Argentina's main export market, rather than in Argentina itself.
-But it is the nature of trade agreements such as MERCOSUR that in order to win concessions by partners, Argentina has to offer to reduce its own protection.
-This will affect Argentinean import-competing firms, and other results in the literature strongly suggest that increasing competition in these sectors will also tend to favor stronger over weaker firms, and skilled labor over unskilled labor.
+But it is the nature of trade agreements such as MERCOSUR that in order to win concessions by partners, a country, Argentina in this case, has to offer to reduce its own protection.
+This will affect import-competing firms, and other results in the literature strongly suggest that increasing competition in these sectors will also tend to favor stronger over weaker firms, and skilled over unskilled labor.

 Limitations and gaps

-The analysis is limited by several factors.
+This analysis is limited by several factors.
 But it would be fallacious to conclude—from the fact that the conclusion that trade policy has little effect on employment has technical limitations—that the effect is therefore strong (and of whatever sign one prefers).
-It is still the case that our best efforts in theory and empirics lead us to expect little from international trade policy for aggregate employment.
+It is still the case that the best efforts in theory and empirics lead to little expectation from international trade policy for aggregate employment.
 The limitations include the following:

-There is a danger that trade policy is influenced by labor market outcomes (endogeneity), so observing that relationship may be mixed in with whatever influence trade policy has on the labor market.
+There is a danger that trade policy is influenced by labor market outcomes (endogeneity), and that that relationship gets mixed in with whatever influence trade policy has on the labor market.

 Summary and policy advice